dstoppacher/dstoppacher.github.io/projects_and_publications.md

 		<img src="{{ site.baseurl }}/pictures/Messier_87_Hubble_WikiSky.jpg" style="border-radius: 5px" alt="The galactic core of Messier 87 as imaged by the Hubble Space Telescope"></div>
 </div>
 <div style="margin-bottom: 2em">
-	<i><small>Left: Malin 1, the most famous low-surface-brightness galaxy, is an extended, diffuse spiral galaxy and one of the largest galaxies known to date (image credit: Boissier/A&A/ESO/CFHT).
-Right: The galactic core of Messier 87, a massive, luminous elliptical galaxy, imaged by the Hubble Space Telescope.
+	<i><small>Left or upper: Malin 1, the most famous low-surface-brightness galaxy, is an extended, diffuse spiral galaxy and one of the largest galaxies known to date (image credit: Boissier/A&A/ESO/CFHT).
+Right or lower: The galactic core of Messier 87, a massive, luminous elliptical galaxy, imaged by the Hubble Space Telescope.
 	</small></i>
 </div>